sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 TcMigrateCmd upgrade --whatIf False
 ```
 8. This will start the migration
-	- Best time to have a coffee because this will take a while
+	- Best time to have a coffee/tea because this will take a while
 9. Halfway through, your computer will request to restart
 	1. When it restarts **DO NOT DO ANYTHING**
 	2. A new command prompt should open/be requested to open and will continue the migration